• Skip to primary navigation

 Reduce food waste and create a deliciously versatile sauce using sourdough discard.
 This sourdough béchamel is super simple, with just 3 ingredients.

 There are many variations and extra ingredients you can add to this béchamel sauce thickened with sourdough starter - like cheese and nutmeg (you'll find full instructions in the recipe at the end).
+You might even like to make sourdough mac and cheese or see how you can use it in these sourdough dinner ideas.

 What Is Béchamel Sauce?